-At their November 2, 2020 regular meeting, Council directed staff to report back to Council regarding the creation of a Council Code of Conduct.
+Council is required to consider whether to establish a code of conduct for council members within six months of taking office, pursuant to Section 113.1 of the Community Charter.
 Staff, in conjunction with the Municipal Solicitor, have drafted a code of conduct bylaw for Council's consideration accordingly.